 Tracking Pixel is a piece of HTML code that is being placed on your website or landing page to track user activity and conversions.
-To track conversions of your offers, you have to put Tracking Pixel on a page that follows confirmed sale.
+To track conversions of your offers, you need to put Tracking Pixel (HTML code) on the page that follows the sales page.
 Often it’s called a confirmation or thank you page.
-When a user visits this page, Tracking Pixel HTML code registers a conversion in RedTrack, if the user came there because of our advertising campaign.
+When a user visits this page, Tracking Pixel HTML code registers a conversion in RedTrack (if the user came there because of our advertising campaign).

 S2S Postback URL